seasonedcc/composable-functions/README.md

 ### fromSuccess

-Whenever the composition utilities fall short, and you want to call other domain functions from inside your current one, you can use the `fromSuccess` function to create a composable that is expected to always succeed.
+Whenever the composition utilities fall short, and you want to call other composables from inside your current one, you can use the `fromSuccess` function to create a composable that is expected to always succeed.

 ```ts
 const fn = composable(async (id: string) => {